 As a young entrepreneur myself, I’m always impressed by other young entrepreneurs with crazy and ambitious ideas.
 Here are the most inspiring innovators under 30 years in European Biotech this year!

 France leads the pack in the ranking with 4 entrepreneurs selected, followed by Denmark with 3.
-Perhaps it can be explained by how quickly French student graduate (usually 23 for a Masters and 26 or 27 for the PhD).
+Perhaps it can be explained by how quickly French student graduate (usually 23 for a Master’s and 26 or 27 for a PhD).
 The earlier you graduate, the earlier you can start a company and raise your first millions.
-Germany would typically see a delay of few years which makes it more difficult to be in a ranking of under 30 entrepreneurs.
+Germany would typically see a delay of a few years, which makes it more difficult to be in a ranking of under 30 entrepreneurs.

 And so, without further ado, here’s the list of the top 10 Biotech entrepreneurs on the continent in 2016.

 To be honest, it was not easy to find all these great minds.
 Thanks to all my friends/connections, in particular Xavier, Victor, Andreas and Jerome, who helped me with that list, which is in NO particular order.

 Xavier Duportet, CEO, Eligo Bioscience – France

 Xavier is the founder of the Microbiome + CRISPR Biotech company Eligo Bioscience, which we covered recently when it raised €2M from leading microbiome investor Seventure.
 Xavier previously studied Bioengineering in France, did a PhD both at INRIA and MIT, and co-founded the Hello Tomorrow Challenge, a worldwide deep-tech startup competition.